cubica/p2p-wpml/README.md

 Installation
 ------------

-Just extract the downloadable archive in a folder named *p2p-wpml* inside *wp-content/plugins*.
+Just extract the downloadable archive in a folder named *p2p-wpml* inside *wp-content/plugins*, and activate in Wordpress administration.

 Caveats
 -------